 Duration of the Relationship with the Client

-Some customers will only require services on a one-time basis, while others will have reoccurring requirements weekly, monthly, quarterly, or yearly.
+Some clients will have a one-time need for the services that you provide, while others will have recurring needs on a weekly, monthly, quarterly, or yearly basis.

-That whose books you assess regularly should, in theory, have a lower rate than those clients you visit only once or twice a year.
+That clients, whose books you examine regularly, should, in theory, have a lower rate than those clients, whose books you assess only once or twice a year.

-- Annual maintenance: Clients who come to you once a year usually bring you a shoebox full of receipts so that you can prepare their tax returns; similar to one-time service clients, you will need to invest time in getting this client’s books in order; the hourly rate you charge for this client should be similar to what you charge for a one-time service client.
+- Annual maintenance: When clients come to you once a year, they typically bring a shoebox full of receipts so that you can prepare their tax returns; similar to clients who only use your services once, you will need to invest time in getting this client’s books in order; the hourly rate you charge for this client should be comparable to the hourly rate you charge for clients who only use your services once.

 Types of Accounting Services Offered